tylerneylon/math/permutations/part1/perms1.md

 I'll justify why this definition makes sense.
 Let $x=\pi^{-1}\sigma$.
-Then $\pi x=\sigma$, so $\dist(\pi, \sigma)$ is measuring the fewest "hops" --- transitions --- needed to get from $\pi$ to $\sigma$.
+Then $\pi x=\sigma$, so $\dist(\pi, \sigma)$ is measuring the fewest "hops" --- transpositions --- needed to get from $\pi$ to $\sigma$.

 We'd like a good distance function to be symmetric,